 Get lots of rest.
 Being tired ignites anxiety, so try to get a good night's sleep before your interview.

-Dress to impress.
-Of course, you'll want to dress appropriately, but wearing something that makes you feel confident will help you walk with your head higher.
+Of course, you'll want to dress appropriately and avoid wearing common interview-fashion mistakes.
+That will make you feel confident will help you walk with your head higher.

 Find release.
 Whether you need to go to the gym, meditate, or scream-sing your favorite song in the car, it's important to find a way to release your nervous energy.